Shivter14/Shivtanium/README.md

 goto  main
 ```

-## How can i create interactive batch scripts compatible with Shivtanium?
+## How can I create interactive batch scripts compatible with Shivtanium?
 With help from the Shivtanium Kernel;
 Information about creating applications for Shivtanium can be found on the ![wiki](https://github.com/Shivter14/Shivtanium/wiki). [in progress: waiting]
-## How can i create external commands for the Shivtanium Interpreter?
+## How can I create external commands for the Shivtanium Interpreter?
 - Create a batch file in `C\Shivtanium\core`.
 - Name it with the following format: `ic-<command>.bat`
 - Do not use `@echo off` nor `setlocal enableDelayedExpansion`.